escapewindow/mozsf2018/try_staging.md

 ### The problem

-Currently, staging releases rely on the state of the bouncer, balrog, shipit staging servers; concurrent staging releases can break that expected state for the other staging releases.
-We don't have the capability of deleting files from the staging S3 bucket, so the state of the bucket is also in question.
-Enough of our workflow is based upon the version and channel in-tree that we're seeing staging version inflation.
-For example, if we need to test RC behavior, we have to have a version that ends in .0; because we've already tested 62.0 and 63.0, we'd have to test with version 64.0.
+Currently, staging releases rely on the state of the bouncer, balrog, and shipit staging servers, as well as the staging S3 bucket; concurrent staging releases cause bustage.

-Restricting ourselves to a single staging release has been an acceptable limit as long as staging releases were restricted to the releng team, though we sometimes stepped on our own toes running concurrent tests on maple and jamun.
-If we can each push to try but can only run our staging releases synchronously, we lose a lot of the utility and flexibility that comes with Try.
+Restricting ourselves to a single staging release at a time (per product) has been an acceptable limit as long as staging releases were restricted to the releng team.
+However, if we're limited to running our Try staging releases synchronously, we lose a lot of the utility and flexibility that comes with Try.

-Two ways we could address this is with namespaces or a library of staging services, described below.
+We could potentially address this with namespaces or a library of staging services, described below.

 ### Namespaces

-If we allowed for staging release namespaces, and changed the staging services to use those namespaces, we could avoid collisions.
-For example, if I created an `aki-rc-20180606` namespace, we could use the `aki-rc-20180606-beta` update channel, publish to the staging bucket under `candidates/aki-rc-20180606/` directory, and/or possibly use the `61.0b1.aki-rc-20180606` version number after un-coupling the release behavior from the version number.
-Ideally we could allow for concurrent staging releases that don't affect the others' behavior, though it could get a little messy.
+Namespaces in shared services could help avoid collisions.
+Rather than trying to update and test the beta and beta-localtest channels on the staging balrog server, it could be *user*-beta and *user*-beta-localtest.
+Beetmover could use *user*-candidates/ and *user*-releases/.
+Bouncer could either use the namespace in the product name or the version number.
+Ideally we could allow for concurrent staging releases that don't affect the others' behavior.
+The downside here is it could get quite messy.

 ### Library of staging services

-We brainstormed an idea to automatically launch new balrog/bouncer/s3 staging docker instances when we start a new staging release, and tearing it down afterwards.
-This is a bit complex, and doesn't allow for more complex tests, like a series of staging releases where we test updating from one to the next.
-It may make more sense for us to be able to request new instances beforehand, like checking out books from a library, and return them when we're done.
+We may be able to request new docker instances of bouncer, balrog, and "s3" before running a staging release, like checking out books from a library, and retire them when we're done.

+We had brainstormed spinning these instances up automatically, but that may prove tricky, time consuming, and not allow for alternate or complex testing scenarios.
+For instance, we may want to run two or more staging releases in a row, and verify that the first can update to subsequent releases.
+The library allows us to set up instances beforehand, modify them if desired, keep them up for one or more releases, and choose when to retire them.

+When we finish implementing this, we should be able to support `n` concurrent staging releases on Try.

 #### Balrog instance

-We talk about re-setting the staging balrog instance to something closer to the production instance, to make tests closer to production.
+With the shared staging balrog server, we occasionally want to reset the instance, to make tests closer to production.
 We could automate a process to spin up a new balrog docker instance, populate it with recent production data, and allow for staging balrog scriptworkers to access it... an in-tree patch could point the graph at that instance.

-Since we're checking this instance out, rather than auto-spinning it up, we then have the ability to make any changes to that instance, should we want to test a separate configuration.

 We can use this instance as long as it's useful, and then retire it.